SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 Select the connection to be updated, make your edits, and save the connection.

-If there are devices associated with the connection, an error message will appear, stating "Can not update the LNS Connection with `name of LNS Connection` as it's associated with `number of devices`.
-Visit the following URL to download the file: `/service/<agent-name>/lns-connection/<connection-name>/device`".
+If there are devices associated with the connection, an error message will appear, stating "Can not update the LNS Connection with `<name of LNS Connection>` as it's associated with `<number of devices>`.
+Visit the following URL to download the file: `/service/<agent-context-path>/lns-connection/<lns-connection-name>/device`".

 ###  To delete a connection

 Select the connection to be deleted and click **Delete**.

-If there are devices associated with the connection, an error message will appear, stating "Can not update the LNS Connection with `name of LNS Connection` as it's associated with `number of devices`.
-Visit the following URL to download the file: `/service/<agent-name>/lns-connection/<connection-name>/device`".
+If there are devices associated with the connection, an error message will appear, stating "Can not update the LNS Connection with `<name of LNS Connection>` as it's associated with `<number of devices>`.
+Visit the following URL to download the file: `/service/<agent-context-path>/lns-connection/<lns-connection-name>/device`".